noraeisner/LATTE/README_pip.md

 - Centroid positions around the time of the marked transit event(s).

-- The lightcurve around the time of the marked event(s) extracted in two different aperture sizes.
+- The lightcurve around the time of the marked event(s) extracted in two different aperture sizes (in 'normal' mode: TESS pipeline aperture and an aperture that is ~ 40 % smaller)

+- The outlines of the two used apertues.

 - The average flux in and out of the marked event(s) and the differences between the two.

-- The average flux of the target pixel file with the locatiosn of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).
+- The average flux of the target pixel file with the locations of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).

-- The lightcurves of the 6 closest stars that were also observed by *TESS* (TP files).
+- The lightcurves of the 5 closest stars that were also observed by *TESS* (TP files).

 - A lightcurve around the time of the marked event(s) extracted for every pixel in the target pixel file.